Mental health care (outpatient)

 - Physician assistants

-Medicare only covers the visits when they’re provided by a health care provider who accepts
+Medicare only covers the visits if you get them from a health care provider who accepts assignment .

 Part B covers outpatient mental health services, including services that are usually provided outside a hospital, in these types of settings:

 - A doctor’s or other health care provider's office